asweigart/codepath_hw3_twitterclient/README.md

 # codepath_hw3_twitterclient
 Homework 3 for CodePath Android - A Simple Twitter Client

-Time spent: 4 hours
+Time spent: 9 hours

 Completed user stories:

  * [X] Required: User can sign in to Twitter using OAuth login.
  * [X] Required: User should be displayed the username, name, and body for each tweet
  * [X] Required: User should be displayed the relative timestamp for each tweet "8m", "7h"
- * [ ] Required: User can view more tweets as they scroll with infinite pagination
+ * [X] Required: User can view more tweets as they scroll with infinite pagination
  * [X] Required: User can click a “Compose” icon in the Action Bar on the top right
  * [ ] Required: User can then enter a new tweet and post this to twitter
  * [ ] Required: User is taken back to home timeline with new tweet visible in timeline